Commencement-Technology/ReactNative-Intermediate-camera-gallery-poc/README.md

 SETUP:

-1.Download expo go app from playstore.
+   • Download expo go app from playstore.

-2.Clone the project and run cd license-plate
+   • Clone the project and run cd license-plate.

-3.Run npm install --force
+   • Run npm install --force

-4.Run npm start
+   • Run npm start

-5.You will get one qr code on terminal after running npm start on terminal.
+   • You will get one qr code on terminal after running npm start on terminal.
 Open expo go app and scan the same qr code.

-6.App starts.

-7.If any problem comes ,close current terminal and run npm start again on new terminal.
+   • App starts.
+If any problem comes ,close current terminal and run npm start again on new terminal.

 Features included:

-1.You can click pictures from camera and save them to gallery.
+   • You can click pictures from camera and save them to gallery.

-2.You can also pick pictures from gallery and crop,rotate,etc it.
+   • You can also pick pictures from gallery and crop,rotate,etc it.

-3.You can add pictures to certain category like portrait ,landcape or also can create your own category and add it.
+   • You can add pictures to certain category like portrait ,landcape or also can create your own category and add it.

-4.React native permissions for media storage and camera
+   • React native permissions for media storage and camera

-5.You can view the pictures in each category section and also can delete the picture.
+   • You can view the pictures in each category section and also can delete the picture.